bfitzy2142/NET4901-SP-SDLENS/README.md

     - Any SDN can be used provided it uses an OpenDaylight controller.

 ### Installing
-Preface: All commands will assuem a linux operating system.
+Preface: All commands will assuem a linux or other Unix based operating system (MacOS).

 #### MySql Server
-Installing the MySql Server is quite easy, as it can be accomplished with Aptitude.
+Installing the MySql Server is easy, as it can be accomplished with Aptitude.

 ```
 $ apt install mysql-server